 - 1. Explain the initial strategy (plan) of Netflix to take on Blockbuster - 2.
 Analyze the industry's key success factors (today's streaming market) - 3.
 Identify the key strengths and weakness of Netflix - 4.
-Formulate at least one specific strategic initiative. - ► Topic 4: Threats to Sustainability at Organizational level
+Formulate at least one specific strategic initiative. - ► Topic 4: Threats to Sustainability and Industry Transformation